zalsafwani/BIOISeniorProject/README.md

 - Change the orgnism to Homo sapiens, then run the analysis.

 ### Re-run and make similar result to the mRNA-miRNA network anlysis
-- After running the R script a file called
+- After running the R script a file called combine_ppi_miRNA_target_genes.csv
+- Open Cytoscape then import a

 ### Re-run and make similar result to the Somatic mutations anlysis
+- After running the R script a file called genes_somatic_mutation.txt copy those genes.
+- Go to the cBioPortal [cBioPortal website] (https://www.cbioportal.org/), filter the studies to only the Colorectal Adenocarcinoma then hit Query By Gene.
+Then past the genes list into the box and submit the query.
+- Click the Mutations tab to display the results.